 Let’s add one more to your list: Corners.

 While Corners can take on a number of different iterations, the foundation of it is consistent: each corner in your classroom represents a different answer or view on a different question or theory.

-When a question or topic is being discussed, each student goes to the corner that best represents his or her answer.
-Based on classroom discussion, students can move from corner to corner adjusting their answer or opinion.
+When a question or topic is first introduced, each student goes to the corner that best represents their answer.
+Based on classroom discussion, students can then move from corner to corner, adjusting their answer or opinion.

 There’s no right or wrong formative assessment technique.
 In fact, a formative assessment strategy that works for one classroom might not work for another.
 The bottom line is to engage the entire student body in discussion and dialogue in a way that allows the teacher to elicit evidence of student learning.
 Give Corners a try, and see if it works for your kids.